hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 27-May-2021

 [7:37:11](#NyzjBzCTQuUFzABY1h3fQ3PYzz8DT7fHPyAqleegu78) <planetsizecpu (Jose Luis)>:
 I was hacking on L5 yesterday.
 Not fully comfortable with the stage design I made some changes on the ice elevators.
-The ice stages are the most difficult due to slippery, I realized that it was almost impossible to beat the level with only three lives, so added a wall on the basement  to avoid the guards having full clearance, and a teleporter to allow the boy to travel the wheelbarrow from one side to the other, but be careful, the guards also use them  Ì†ΩÌ∏Ü
+The ice stages are the most difficult due to slippery, I realized that it was almost impossible to beat the level with only three lives, so added a wall on the basement  to avoid the guards having full clearance, and a teleporter to allow the boy to travel the wheelbarrow from one side to the other, but be careful, the guards also use them  üòÜ

 [7:37:59](#zvrfRQsWCJRXG_5Ss9t9-ueYFE_xjq9wpZ3eF2vZSLQ) <planetsizecpu (Jose Luis)>:
 [![Cavetest56.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/tI3X/thumb/Cavetest56.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/tI3X/Cavetest56.gif)

 [8:27:45](#z4F9GZHqrJvUbGwuyhu7z2QSe3lXhWtwVLKOZRAugHA) <hiiamboris (NOT THIS ONE)>:
-Fugitive hero, agents everywhere, woman in red dress, Red language (pill)... hmm.. rings some bell.. Ì†ΩÌ∏â
+Fugitive hero, agents everywhere, woman in red dress, Red language (pill)... hmm.. rings some bell.. üòâ

 [8:28:25](#FkKJgfBaYW_FP7psTBm70t-O94WtGIS11p9HoQXJMlk) <hiiamboris (NOT THIS ONE)>:
 * Fugitive hero, prison world, agents everywhere, woman in red dress, Red language (pill)... hmm.. rings some bell.. ;)